Skip links

 Patient experience isn’t confined to the four walls of your practice: it happens online, too.

-Why do doctors need seo?
+Why do doctors need SEO?

 More than half of all search traffic in 2020 comes from mobile devices, so there’s a greater than 50% chance that patients who click on your ads are using their phone.